-Rwanda first translocated 18 black eastern Rhinoceros in May 2017 to Akagera national park from South Africa to the Akagera national park.
-The reintroduction of the Rhino species was not present for the last 10 years in Akagera national park.
+In May 2017, Rwanda transported 18 black eastern rhinos from South Africa to Akagera National Park.
+The reintroduction of the rhino species has not occurred in Akagera National Park for the last 10 years.

-Akagera national park offers other tourism activities such as guided nature walks, boat cruises, behind-the-scenes safaris, walk the line tour, fishing tours, and camping sites.
-Akagera national park also has lodging facilities where visitors can stay a night or two during their safari to this park including Magashi Safari Camp, Rusizi tented lodge, Karenge Bush Camp, and Akagera Game Lodge.
+Akagera national park offers other tourism activities such as guided nature walks, boat cruises, behind-the-scenes safaris, a walk the line tour, fishing tours, and camping sites.
+Akagera national park also has lodging facilities where visitors can stay a night or two during their safari to this park, including Magashi Safari Camp, Rusizi tented lodge, Karenge Bush Camp, and Akagera Game Lodge.